Employee Cost Calculator

 Understanding Total Employee Cost

 An employee's salary is just the starting point.
 The true cost includes many additional expenses that can add 25-40% or more on top of base salary.
+When budgeting for new hires, use our employee cost calculator to understand the complete financial picture.

 Components of Employee Cost